 - 1. ErnestODoebelin, "MeasurementSystems-Applications and Design", TataMcGraw-Hill, 2012. - 2.
 Patranabis D, "Sensors and Transducers", 2nd Edition, PHI, New Delhi, 2010. - 3.
-JohnTurner and MartynHill, "InstrumentationforEngineersandScientists", OxfordSciencePublications ,2009 - 4.
-Sawney A K and Puneet Sawney, "A Course in Mechanical Measurements and Instrumentation and Control", 12thedition, Dhanpat Rai & Co, New Delhi,2013.
+JohnTurner and MartynHill, "InstrumentationforEngineersandScientists", OxfordSciencePublications .2009 - 4.
+Sawney A K and Puneet Sawney, "A Course in Mechanical Measurements and Instrumentation and

+Control", 12thedition, Dhanpat Rai & Co, New Delhi, 2013.

 - 1. Design and testing of Voltage to frequency converter and frequency to voltage converter - 2.
 Design and testing of sample and hold circuit. - 3.
-Displacement measurement using potentiometer and LVDT and plotting the characteristic curves. - 4.
+Displacement measurement using potentiometer and LVDT and plotting the characteristic curves and interface with ARDINUO Board - 4.
 Study of Characteristics and calibration of strain gauge and Load Cell - 5.
-Measurement of strain using resistive type strain gauges with temperature compensation and various bridge configurations - 6.
-Temperature measurement using Thermocouple, Thermistor and RTD and comparing the characteristics. - 7.
+Measurement of strain using resistive type strain gauges with temperature compensation and various bridge configurations interface with ARDINUO Board. - 6.
+Temperature measurement using Thermocouple, Thermistor and RTD and comparing the characteristics interface with ARDINUO Board. - 7.
 Comparison of capacitive and resistive type transducer for humidity measurement with their characteristics - 8.
 Measurement of sound using microphones and sound level meter. - 9.
 Measurement of temperature, strain, displacement, acceleration using NI DAQ and RIO cards. - 10.
 Signal conditioning the physical signals using LABVIEW.